oupfiz5/openacs-s6/Readme.md

 ## OpenACS listen port

-`OA_LISTEN_PORT` set the http listen port for the openacs.
+`OACS_LISTEN_PORT` set the http listen port for the openacs.
 In this case the OpenACS is accessible by URL [http://localhost:8070](http://localhost:8070).

-    OA_LISTEN_PORT=8070 docker-compose up
+    OACS_LISTEN_PORT=8070 docker-compose up

 <a id="org020e20c"></a>